envp/website/content/post/002-python-transitive-imports.md

 Ah-ha!
 So it was a transitive import that gave us both `urllib` and `urllib.request`!

-Of course we still needed to import `urllib` to use either of them.

-I'm not sure if this is a bug or not, but certainly appears to be one because Python checked for a cache hit in `sys.modules` without verifying if the module which imported `urllib.request` was the current module.
+I'm not sure if this interaction is a bug or not, but certainly appears to be one because Python checked for a cache hit in `sys.modules` without verifying if the module which imported `urllib.request` was the current module.

 [import-system]: https://docs.python.org/3.9/reference/import.html#the-import-system